-An introduction to selected classical and folk musics of the Americas, Europe, Nearmiddle-Far East, Southeast Asia, sub-Saharan Africa and Oceania.
-Filmed, videotaped and audiorecorded examples introduce the student to instrumental and vocal techniques, musical structures and performance contexts.
-Interactions between music cultures will be included.
+This course is a survey of music of selected cultures outside the tradition of Western art music.
+Divided into three general categories, the course examines folk music, tribal music, and art structures.
+Audio recordings and filmed examples introduce the student to instrumental and vocal techniques, musical structures, and performance contexts.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-History and Appreciation of Opera and Related Forms
+HUMANITIES 104 - 3 Units History and Appreciation of Opera and Related Forms

 This course is a guide to attending and understanding performances of opera and related forms.
-It examines the history of opera, from its inception in Florence, Italy, during the transition from the Renaissance to the Baroque eras around 1600 up to modern times.
-In addition, the course reviews the predecessors of opera, the cultural currents that led to the invention of opera, and musical genres related to or descended from opera, such as: operetta, musical theatre, oratorio and cantata.
-Review of three live performances is required for transferability.
+It examines the history of opera, from its inception in Florence and Milan, Italy, during the transition from the Renaissance to the Baroque eras around 1600 up to modern times.
+In addition, the course reviews the precursors of opera, the cultural currents that led to the invention of opera, and musical genres related to or descended from opera, such as: operetta, musical theatre, oratorio and cantata.
+Written review of three live performances is required.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-History and Appreciation of the Musical Theater
+HUMANITIES 108 - 3 Units History and Appreciation of the Musical Theater